Timepiece, small numbered release: (41mm).

 I was also fascinated that the fractal I found (below) relates to the concept of emergence, mathematically being a 4 dimensional object emerging into 3 dimensional space, as well as the fractal emerging from the shape of the rest of the watch with secret, hidden areas, and also being a fractal emerging from the border between chaos and order, as the UnconstrainedTime brand emerges into the world.
 Here are views of the fractal we used (slightly modified) in our watch:

-I was excited to find such a beautiful 3D fractal as the starting point for our watch, using it in the same way that a “found object” is used in other types of fine art, and was strongly committed to modifying it as little as possible in order to preserve its natural beauty, while also making a realistic watch to make and wear.
+I was excited to find such a beautiful 3D fractal as the starting point for our watch, using it in the same way that a “found object” is used in other types of fine art (and art jewellery), and was strongly committed to modifying it as little as possible in order to preserve its natural beauty, while also making a realistic watch to make and wear.
 The rest of the watch was made to be curved to fit the nature of this fractal, and shaped to allow our time-display to be viewed easily, but otherwise to be as simple and unobtrusive as possible, keeping the focus on the fractal itself.

 The 3D fractal this watch is based on has no practical functionality aspect at all, it is pure aesthetic focus, along with it being a very much part of my personal exploration of one of my life-long aesthetic fascinations.
 These are two of the main defining characteristics of art.